ontop/dialect-factory-scaffolding/README.md

 |   |   |   |   |   university-newdialect.properties
 ```

-After running the script, run a search for them term "TODO-SCAFFOLD" to search for code segments that may be required to be changed for your implementation.
+After running the script, run a search for the term "TODO-SCAFFOLD" to search for code segments that may be required to be changed for your implementation.
+Depending on your inputs, this should yield results in up to 6 files.

 ### Troubleshooting

-`sql-default.properties` or `pom.xml` were not modified:
+- `sql-default.properties` or `pom.xml` were not modified
-To modify existing files, this script uses a simple string replace opertation.
+    - To modify existing files, this script uses a simple string replace opertation.
+This can lead to problems, if the existing files don't follow a specific pattern.
+In particular, the second `<dependencies>` block in the `pom.xml` file must end with `</dependencies>` followed by at least one empty line with no symbols or other whitespace.
+Similarly, `sql-default.properties` must contain the comment line `# Default Properties`, with one empty line before it.
+- My DBMS or JDBC does not support default schemas
+    - In this case, the `.obda` files need to be modified to refer to the tables with their fully qualified names.
+    - The `dbconstraints` and `university` tests do not have included `.obda` files.
+For them, the test classes themselves have to be rewritten to access the tables directly.